Finding the right venue - 'We Are Not Amused!'

 By Dr Bob Nicholson, reader in History and Digital Humanities at Edge Hill University

-Bob describes how he brought Victorian humour to The Atkinson in Southport and why this was the perfect location for he’s jam-packed day of activities and comedy shows.
-Read on for lots of great tips on how to build a positive relationship with your venue and the benefits this can have for your event.
+Read Bob's great tips on how to build a positive relationship with your venue and the benefits this can have for your public engagement activity.

 Can you tell us a little bit about your event?